-Ever wondered how code can be dirty, what refactoring means and why there are no silver bullets?
-I compiled a glossary with short explanations to help you get an overview of some of the confusing phrases used by programmers.
-If something is missing that you would like to see explained in the glossary leave a comment and I will add it.
+Have you ever wondered what makes code “dirty,” what refactoring entails, and why there are no silver bullets in programming?
+I’ve compiled a glossary with brief explanations to help you gain an overview of some of the perplexing phrases often used by programmers.
+If something is missing that you’d like to see explained in the glossary, feel free to leave a comment, and I’ll be sure to add it.

 I divided the glossary into the following sections: